 “the quality of sex has huge implications for desire… unsatisfying sex is generally bad for desire” Karen Guerney

 “as women further described their malaise, their dwindling desire seemed less the result of faulty biology than evidence of sound judgement.
 It was a consequence of clumsy partners, perfunctory routines, incomplete education, boredom and the chafe of over-familiarity.
-In short, it was the quality of the sex they were having that left them underwhelmed.
-As one woman put it: “If it’s not about your pleasure, it makes sense you wouldn’t want it.”
+In short, it was the quality of the sex they were having that left them underwhelmed.”
 Katherine Rowland

 Its not rocket science, hey, but it’s amazing how many people/ professionals/ crappy internet advice forums tell you to have more sex without really examining the reasons why you don’t want it in the first place.